ashwnacharya/ashwnacharya.github.io/about.md

 permalink: /about/
 ---

-Hi,

-I am Ashwin, a programmer from Bangalore, India.
+I'm an engineer originally from Bangalore, India, now residing in Amsterdam, Netherlands.

 This is my blog.
+Here, I mostly document thoughts about technology and lessons learned.
+Sometimes, I add notes and summaries from various books and papers that I've read.
+Often, I find it more convenient to share a link from here when I want to pass along insights.

-It mostly contains my notes and things that I learnt.
-For what it is worth, the primary audience of this blog is me, because I write down stuff here so that I can refer to it later.
+So for what it's worth, the primary user of this blog is me.
+Feel free to take a look though 😊

-You are welcome to go through it though.